 The advantage that a print has over an on-line image, or even an image in a book, is that the photographer retains control over the look of the photograph, assuming that the photographer can specify the lighting conditions under which the photograph is viewed.

 Mention ‘landscape photography’ these days and many would immediately think of that style of photography that looks to the ‘beautiful’ or to the ‘sublime’ or to the ‘picturesque’ in our countryside.
 Perhaps we have Edmund Burke’s ‘A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful‘ to blame for that.

 Romanticism in landscape photography is nothing new of course.
 19th century Romantic photography provided a position which enabled a counter-reaction into Modernism.

-This blog is about my efforts at learning film photography and silver halide/alternative printing.
+This page is about my efforts at learning film photography and silver halide/alternative printing.

 For me, film photography and darkroom skills are two sides of the same coin, inseparable.
 Taking a picture fashions the options that you have in the darkroom.
 Printing a photograph tells you how you could have done better when taking that photograph.
-I could not do one without the other.
+I don’t think the same relationship holds for digital photography.